bsiever/pxt-morse/README.md

 morse.peekSequence()
 ```

-Provide the sequence of dots and dashes that is currently entered.
+Provide the sequence of dots and dashes that is currently entered but not yet complete (there hasn't yet been a sufficient silence).

 # Encoding #morse-encoding